SolidOS/solidos/README.md

 ## 👯 How the SolidOS team works

+First and foremost who are the contributors of SolidOS?
+The SolidOS codebase has a long history and there were over the years a lot of contributors(see: [GitHub contributors](https://github.com/solid/solidos/graphs/contributors)).
+The most active team members are mentioned in the SolidOS Team on the [SolidOS Pod Contacts](https://solidos.solidcommunity.net/Contacts/).

 ### SolidOS team meetings

 The SolidOS team meets every week for a 1h touchdown.
 We discuss what was done over the week, what needs to be done and delegate tasks.
 Find the meeting time and link on the [SolidOS project Pod](https://solidos.solidcommunity.net/Team/2021/schedule/solidos-schedule.html).